Sagrada Familia in Barcelona gets more than 5 million tourists annually.

 However, some times are better than the rest.

-There are two slots which are great for taking photos at Sagrada Familia.
+There are two slots that are great for taking photos at Sagrada Familia.

 First, from 10.30 to 11.30 am when the sunlight enters the Basilica at an angle.